kassambara/datarium/README.md

 Helper functions
 ----------------

 The two data sets (`Titanic` and `housetasks`) are frequency/contingency table.
-We'll create our demo data sets by recovering the original data from Titanic and housetasks tables.
+We’ll create our demo data sets by recovering the original data from Titanic and housetasks tables.

 To do so, first copy and paste the following helper function: